MichaIng/DietPi-Docs/docs/software/cloud.md

     3. Press ++y++ for `VPS` or ++n++ for `home/office` server
     4. Choose whether to install an internal BitTorrent client.

-    !!! warning "It is recommended to use the a dedicated BitTorrent server, if required: <https://dietpi.com/docs/software/bittorrent/>"
+    !!! warning "It is recommended to use the a dedicated [BitTorrent](../bittorrent/) server, if required."

     Setup details: